jacobvons/FederatedLearning/README.md

 # Collaborative Computation using Federated Learning
+## Acknowledgement
-This is my Honours year research project on federated learning with my supervisor Prof Amanda Barnard and in collaboration with Choiceflows.
+This is my Honours year (2021) research project on federated learning with my supervisor [Prof Amanda Barnard](https://cs.anu.edu.au/people/amanda-barnard) at the [ANU](https://www.anu.edu.au).

-# Background Literatures
+## Background Literatures
 1. [Communication-Efficient Learning of Deep Networks from Decentralized Data](http://proceedings.mlr.press/v54/mcmahan17a/mcmahan17a.pdf)
 2. [Advances and open problems in federated learning](https://arxiv.org/pdf/1912.04977.pdf)
 3. [Federated learning: Challenges, methods, and future directions](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9084352)
 4. To be added...

-# Goal
+## Goal
-The goal of this project is to provide a Python package in federated learning (FL) that's compatiple with existing machine learning (ML) packages in Python (currently I'm using PyTorch).
+The goal of this project is to develop a general Python package for federated learning (FL) for tabular data that's compatiple with existing machine learning (ML) packages in Python (currently I'm using PyTorch).
+I also integreted PCA into the regular FL framework as a means of data preprocessing.

-# Use
-## ```Use StartClients.py```
+## Use
 Currently the package is under development and not tested in an actual server environment.
 However, demonstration of the package in a local environment can be run as follows:
+### Use ```StartClients.py```
 - Download the package
   <br>
 - Install dependencies using requirements.txt file in your environment using